 It would kill me to bore you anymore than I have.
-For some, this will be one of the best places to live in Mexico due to its lower cost of living (outside tourist areas), slow-paced lifestyle and natural beauty.
+For some, this will be one of the best spots for living in Mexico due to its lower cost of living (outside tourist areas), slow-paced lifestyle and natural beauty.

 Primarily indigenous.
 Very family oriented and generally known as hardworking.
 Not super outgoing to outsiders, friendly, but a bit more reserved than in the rest of the country.
 Outside of vacation destinations, very little English is spoken so you might want to Up Your Game With PickUp Spanish if you plan on coming here.
-If you're looking for a longterm, family oriented partner, this region is one of the best places to live in Mexico for such a thing.
+If you’re looking for a longterm, family oriented partner, this region is one of your best choices

 The south of Mexico is not known for its women.
 You can still find some lookers in Oaxaca, the Yucatan, Veracruz and Quintana Roo specifically, but I wouldn’t come here if meeting good-looking girls are your main objective.

 This is a girl that could be from Veracruz or the Yucatan.